-Four tourism companies from the island of Ireland joined Tourism Ireland at the Royal Highland Show in Edinburgh over the weekend.
+Five tourism companies from the island of Ireland joined Tourism Ireland at the Royal Highland Show at Ingliston, near Edinburgh, this week.

 Notes To Editors